conda/conda/docs/source/index.rst

 * Conda now has a ``pkgs_dirs`` configuration parameter, an ``always_softlink`` option, ``local_repodata_ttl`` configurability, and ``path_conflict`` and
   ``clobber`` configuration options.

+* Package resolution/solver hints have been improved with better messaging.

 * Further bug fixes, performance improvements, and better error and warning messages.